SICP 2.4.1 and Unit Testing

 Here we’ve defined a

-complex-= predicate that compares the real and imaginary parts separately to see if they are in some predefined range (
+complex-= predicate that compares the real and imaginary parts separately to see if they are in some predefined range (marked as

 complex-delta).
 Then we just create the check with

 define-binary-check.
-Making this a binary check lets us add two arguments for the actual and expected value, so that the test report can include that information in the case of a failure.
-While it won’t exactly be a serious problem, it’s advisable to ensure the order of the actual and expected arguments are correct – different test frameworks adopt different conventions, and I’m always getting them mixed up.
+Calling this a ‘binary check’ means its operates on two values.
+We add two more arguments for the actual and expected value, so the test report can include that information in the case of a failure.
+While it won’t exactly be a serious problem, it’s advisable to ensure the order of the actual and expected arguments are correct for those moments when it does matter.
+Different test frameworks adopt different conventions, and I myself am always getting them mixed up.

 Something that I also did is put several check functions into one test case.
 This was deliberate, to allow for some experimentation.
-It’s typically considered good practice to just have one check/test per test case, in order to have a better idea of precisely what the problem is.
-Consider what happens when various checks within a case fail or pass (experiment by changing some of the expected values to be wrong).
+It’s considered good practice to just have one check/test per test case, in order to have a better idea of precisely what the problem is.
+Consider what happens when only some of the checks within a case fail or pass (experiment by changing some of the expected values to be wrong).

-Something we discover in the tests is that some of our calculation tests (involving 0) end up failing for one of the given implementations.
-It would be a mistake, however, to think that just because the tests reveal a flaw in a particular approach, that approach is the only one with the problem.
-This issue affects them both, just in different ways.
-With no other exercises to do, consider this an exercise: see what sort of tests would reveal the problem for Alyssa’s implementation, and how to fix it in both cases.
+Something we may discover in the tests is that some of our calculation tests (involving 0) end up failing for one of the given implementations.
+(This depends on the built-in math functions, so it is Scheme implementation-dependant and might not have occurred for you).
+It would be a mistake, however, to think that just because the tests reveal an apparent flaw in a particular approach, that approach is the only one with the problem.
+This particular issue affects both styles of complex numbers, just in different ways; only one of them was detected by the tests.
+Sometimes something like this might never cause trouble, but there’s a good chance that future changes would reveal it.
+With no other exercises to do, consider it as an extra exercise: see what sort of tests would reveal the problem for Alyssa’s implementation, and how to fix it in both cases.

 One last note: The tests are contained within a separate file from the definitions.
 This is not only so that they can be used in more than one section, but to keep more of the code within the exercise files as pure Scheme.
+It also allows for using tests tailored to other interpreters, although for this section only Racket/Pretty Big is supported.
 The file containing the tests is placed in a new directory, the ‘library’, which will contain files that will be used in more than one set of exercises.
 Be sure that this directory structure exists, or alternately change the

 load command at the start of any files that reference it.